LatteAloeVera/LatteAloeVera/README.md

 <b> - I’m Ayberk, a student in Sakarya University! </b>

 ### What i really like
- - 🧇 Waffle
+ - 🧇 Waffle!
- - 🎲 Board games and DnD
+ - 🎲 Board games and DnD,
- - 👨🏻‍💻 A good designed code
+ - 👨🏻‍💻 A good designed code.

 ### How to reach me
   - 📫 [By e-mail](mailto:ayberklove@gmail.com)

 ## About what i do
 - 🌱 I’m currently learning Java.
-- 💬 Ask me about  C/C++, chtml, java, unity
+- 💬 Ask me about  C/C++/C#, chtml, java, unity

 <!--